Welcome

 I am happy to be playing quite a bit for the local jazz series this winter.
 I play at either the Voodoo or

-them, but this coming Monday, the 9th, will be a unique group that I've not performed with before
+but this coming Monday, the 9th, will be a unique group that I've not performed with before with Charlton

-agree it was a good time.
-Make sure you check out White Rocket who will also be doing a workshop
+it was a good time.
+Make sure you check out White Rocket who will also be doing a workshop and

 January 6, 2009